-Bin inspection program
+Bin tags and inspection program

 We are working with you to reduce contamination found in yellow recycling bins.